2026 ASXL Research Symposium

 Dr. Andres Jimenez-Gomez is a developmental neurologist focused on lifelong care of individuals with genetic neurodevelopmental disorders at Baylor College of Medicine / Texas Children’s Hospital.
 His clinical research focuses on deep phenotyping, natural history of monogenic neurodevelopmental conditions, behavioral biomarkers, and facilitation of clinical trials for rare diseases.

 Dr. Natasha Ludwig is a clinical neuropsychologist and Program Director of the Developmental Neuropsychology Phenotyping Unit at Kennedy Krieger Institute.
 She is also an Assistant Professor of Psychiatry and Behavioral Sciences at the Johns Hopkins University School of Medicine.
+Dr. Ludwig serves patients with a wide variety of medical and neurodevelopmental conditions from birth through adulthood primarily with an identified or presumed genetic etiology.
 Her research focuses on measurement of cognitive and functional skills in individuals with genetic conditions associated with neurodevelopmental disorders (GCAND).
 Dr. Ludwig is also the sibling of an adult with Bainbridge-Ropers Syndrome (ASXL3) and shares the lived experience of many of the families in our community.

 Karen Ho joined the ARRE Foundation in 2025 as Chief Scientific Officer.
 She has a BS in Biochemistry from Washington University (summa cum laude), a Masters in Genetics from Cambridge, a PhD in Developmental Biology from Stanford, and completed postdoctoral training at the University of Pennsylvania as an HHMI Fellow.
 She serves on several rare disease Scientific Advisory Boards and holds an adjunct faculty position at the University of Utah.